• SPECIAL DISCOUNT

 Identify the Species

-Understanding the specific species of bats in your attic is a crucial initial step.
 Different bat species have varying behaviors, roosting preferences, and legal protections.
 Some, like the little brown bat, are protected by wildlife laws due to declining populations.
 To determine the species, look for distinctive characteristics such as size, color, and wing shape.
-Consult local wildlife experts or bat identification resources for assistance if needed.
-Identifying the species in your attic will help you navigate legal requirements and tailor your removal strategy accordingly.
-It ensures that you’re not unintentionally breaking any laws by attempting to remove protected bat species from your property.
+Also check local guidance on seasonal restrictions so you do not disturb non flying pups.

 Conduct a Thorough Inspection